Representative Dennis M. Canario

 Deputy Majority Leader

 Dennis M. Canario (D) has served the residents of Portsmouth, Little Compton and Tiverton in District 71 since his election in November 2012.
 He was named a Deputy Majority Leader in April 2014.

-During his first session in the House, Representative Canario worked with his East Bay colleagues to eliminate a toll on the Sakonnet River Bridge and replace it with a comprehensive plan for road and bridge maintenance.
-He also co-sponsored legislation, now law, that requires political parties, political action committees and any person or entity advocating for a town or city charter-amending question to file a report of all expenditures in excess of $100 with the local board of canvassers.
+In 2014, Representative Canario worked with his East Bay colleagues to eliminate a toll on the Sakonnet River Bridge and replace it with a comprehensive plan for road and bridge maintenance.
+He also co- sponsored legislation, now law, that requires political parties, political action committees and any person or entity advocating for a town or city charter-amending question to file a report of all expenditures in excess of $100 with the local board of canvassers.
 Another bill he sponsored that became law aims to crack down on graffiti by increasing penalties and holding perpetrators responsible for the damage they cause.
 He also sponsored bills to review how the state taxes retirement income and to create a registry for felony animal abusers.

 Born on Aug.
 18, 1960, he is a 1978 graduate of St. Andrew’s School in Barrington.
 He received an associate’s degree in criminal justice from Roger Williams University in 1988.

 Representative Canario previously served six years on the Portsmouth Town Council, from 2004 to 2010, and held the position of Council President for two years.
 He is a retired Portsmouth police officer.